 This lesson explains how to quickly create a new test plan in Hexawise.

-First, click the "New Plan" button on the top left of your screen.
+First, click the "New Plan" button at the top left of your screen

 Next, follow the prompts...

 1) Add a plan name.

 2) Depending upon where you would you like your new plan to be saved, as appropriate:

 - Select an existing project from the drop down menu,